lazytools/sshchecker/README.md

-# Exploration
+# sshchecker
-Exploration is a tool for check ssh on giving ip
+sshchecker is a fast tool to check ssh login on giving ip and run commands.